Spencer Finch

 Opening – 2 MAY 2025, 6-9 pm

 In his sixth solo exhibition with Galerie Nordenhake Berlin, Spencer Finch continues his investigation of perception and memory.
-He creates works marked by a poetic sensitivity in capturing the ephemeral, preserving sensory observations that can be barely perceptible.
+He creates works marked by a poetic sensitivity in capturing the ephemeral, preserving sensory observations that are barely perceptible.

 View from artist’s studio